UAE weather: Yellow alert issued for fog; temperatures to rise

 Residents can also expect a slight increase in temperature today.

-NCM issued a yellow warning for fog formation.
-The met cautioned against a decline in horizontal visibility, which may drop even further at times over some coastal and internal areas, especially northward, until 09.00 Saturday.

-Light to moderate wind, freshening at times, is expected to blow in the country.

-Temperature will reach up to 35ºC and 34ºC in Abu Dhabi and Dubai, respectively.
+Temperature will reach up to 41 and 40ºC in Abu Dhabi and Dubai, respectively.

 Copyright © 2022 Khaleej Times.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).